viosca/Auto-Cards/README.md

 - Optional in-game scripting interface (LSIv2)
 - Optional API for other creators to use

 Auto-Cards is both free and open source for anyone to use within their own scenarios or scripts, even including published works.
 General-purpose usefulness and compatibility were my top design priorities.
-I really hope you enjoy ❤️
+Please enjoy! ❤️

 Minimal demonstration:
 https://play.aidungeon.com/scenario/Ddt0Akd-lVtj/auto-cards